 - Be a resident of Michigan.

-- A resident of the township or city where you are registering to vote
+- Be a resident of the township or city where you are registering to vote.

 - Be at least 18 years old by the next election.

 How to Register to Vote

-To register to vote in person, complete a Voter Registration Application at any of the following locations:
+To register in person, complete a Voter Registration Application at any of the following locations:

 - Pittsfield Township Clerk's Office